rust-lang/book/second-edition/src/ch04-02-references-and-borrowing.md

 ### Mutable References

-We can fix the error in the code from Listing 4-6 with just a small tweak:
+We can fix the error in the code from [Listing 4-6][Listing-4-6] with just a small tweak:

 <span class="filename">Filename: src/main.rs</span>